JoseRivas1998/Database-Admin/README.md

-# Database-Admin
+# Database Admin
-Java Swing application that is for mysql database administrators
+Java Swing application that is for MySQL database administrators